-Several years ago, a 39-year-old Virginia worker was operating a Hyster forklift in order to move a large roll of paper.
+Several years ago, a 39-year-old Virginia worker was operating a Hyster forklift in order to move a large roll of paper when a horrific forklift accident occurred.
 His vehicle became stuck, so another forklift driver hooked a chain around it in order to unjam it.
 Once the forklift was out of the jam and able to drive again, the worker set the parking brake and stepped off the forklift in order to remove the chain used to tow the forklift.
-That was when the forklift suddenly rolled backwards and crushed the worker between the two forklifts.
+That was when the machine suddenly rolled backwards and crushed the worker between the two vehicles.
 The worker died from severe blunt force injuries and died at the hospital that day.

 As it turns out, the worker had only begun his forklift training, but never completed it.
 He ultimately should not have been told to operate the forklift in the first place.